mitrasiddharth/mitrasiddharth.github.io/index.md

 ## Nonacademic Interests

-* Photography: I've enjoyed photography for many years now and I try to get behind the lens as frequently as I can.
+* <em>Photography</em>: I've enjoyed photography for many years now and I try to get behind the lens as frequently as I can.
 Please check out <a href="https://500px.com/sid_mit" target="_blank">500px</a> for a curated exhibit of my photographs and <a href="https://www.instagram.com/sid_mit/" target="_blank">instagram</a> for a friendlier, more casual selection.
-* Music: I've been a fan of trance and deep house for many years now.
+* <em>Music</em>: I've been a fan of trance and deep house for many years now.
 It all started when I stumbled upon <a href="https://www.youtube.com/watch?v=Aqx25hfTZeg" target="_blank">suddenly summer</a> by Armin van Buuren and Ana Criado.
 These days, I'm absolutely in awe of Lane 8 and Above & Beyond.
+I also play the piano.
-* Running: I've been a distance runner for a couple of years now.
+* <em>Running</em>: I've been a distance runner for a couple of years now.
 It's mostly been casual running thus far, but I do have a few upcoming events I'm training towards.
-* Sourdough Bread: No explanation required.
+* <em>Sourdough Bread</em>: No explanation required.
-* Coffee: On my 8th espresso shot of the day!
+* <em>Coffee</em>: On my 8th espresso shot of the day!